How Internal Marketing Promotes Positive Workplace Culture

 4. Internal Marketing Makes You More Attractive to Talent

 It’s unfortunate, but lackluster and outright toxic work environments are common.
-Potential hirees who see a culture of collaboration, communication, and positivity, however, are much more likely to want to work for your company.
+Potential hires who see a culture of collaboration, communication, and positivity, however, are much more likely to want to work for your company.
 In fact, organizational culture is just as, if not more, important than a job’s description so having internal marketing plans can be quite important.

 Consider this: why do so many people want to work for companies like Disney, Netflix, and Google?
 It’s because they understand the power of internal marketing and follow through with employee benefits.
 The nap pods and recreational options at Google are famous.
 While Google’s company culture is certainly not perfect, it is home to a workplace culture that emphasizes flexibility and doing whatever you decide is necessary to accomplish your best work.